-While the tech world has been noisy about OpenAI’s new "Instant" vs. "Thinking" split, Anthropic has been quietly perfecting something arguably more dangerous to the status quo: Agency.
-The updates to Sonnet and Opus over the last eight weeks haven't just improved benchmarks; they have fundamentally changed the "human-in-the-loop" requirement.
+While the tech world has been noisy about OpenAI's new "Instant" vs. "Thinking" split, Anthropic has been quietly perfecting something arguably more disruptive: Agency.
+The updates to Sonnet and Opus over the last eight weeks haven't just improved benchmarks.
+They've changed the "human-in-the-loop" requirement.

-Here is our breakdown of the Claude 4.5 ecosystem and why it might be the better subscription for builders.
+The Claude 4.5 ecosystem, and why it might be the better subscription for builders.

 The Lineup: Completing the Family